 How to Rebuild Trust in Your Relationship

 Trust gets broken in so many ways in a relationship.
-Small white lies that add up.
+Small white lies add up.
 Cheating.
-Big lies.
+Telling big lies.
 Once trust is gone, it can be difficult to imagine how to get it back.

 If you’ve screwed up with your partner and want to rebuild their trust in you, you’ve got some work to do.
 Jack and Jill Adult asked a few experts for tips on what you can do.